drewmoore/veterinary-clinic/README.md

 # Veterinary Clinic App
 This is a tutorial for writing APIs.
+Note that adjustments would be needed to run this on production.

 ## Run Locally
 Requires docker-compose.